 Often the home inspection is the last thing done before officially buying a home.
-The sale is typically dependent on the home inspection turning up major problems.
-However, if the home inspection did turn up a major issue, is the seller required to fix it?
+Therefore, the sale is typically dependent on the home inspection turning up major problems.
+However, if the home inspection did turn up a major issue, is the seller required to do the home repairs?

 Unfortunately, a home inspection is by no means a legally binding document.
 It merely states that there is a major problem.
-The seller of the home can commit to fixing that problem or the buyer has the right to back out.
-There is nothing in a home inspection that states major problems must be repaired, that negotiation comes after the inspection.
+Then, the home seller can commit to fixing that problem, or the buyer has the right to back out.
+There is nothing in a home inspection that states major problems must be repaired; that negotiation comes after the inspection.

 Major Issues That Need to be Fixed After an Inspection

-A home with major issues after an inspection can still technically be sold, but it will just be excessively hard to find buyers for it without lowering the price a lot.
-You can expect that if you turn up any of these major issues, you will need to fix them before selling the property.
+A home with major issues after an inspection can still technically be sold, but it will just be tough to find buyers for it without lowering the price a lot.
+You can expect that you will need to fix them before selling the property if you turn up any of these major issues.

 Mold and water damage

-Essentially, if it makes the home unsafe to live in, presents a structural hazard, or will be very expensive to fix, you will need to repair it before you will be able to sell it at a reasonable price.
+Essentially, if it makes the home unsafe to live in, presents a structural hazard, or will be very expensive to fix, you will need to repair it before you can sell it at a reasonable price.
 In some cases, even if a buyer is willing to buy a home with problems, the bank may even deny financing until the problem is fixed, though this depends on the issue.